UCLA-Robot-Intelligence-Lab/diffusion-policies/README.md

 H: (image) height
 W: (image) width

-Tensors are denoted with brackets [ ], i.e., [ B, T, L ].
+Tensors are denoted with brackets [ ], i.e., [ B, T, L ] and suffixed,
-If we are just using the variable as a dimension (int), no brackets are present.
+i.e., x_BOT.
+If we are just using the variable as a dimension (int), no brackets are present, and the name will additionally be suffixed with _dim_, i.e., inp_dim_F.

+To read tensors, i.e., cond_BTL, apply the last dimension as a prefix when applicable (L, G).
+Our example would read "local conditioning tensor of shape (B, T, L)".
+Otherwise, just read the tensor directly, adding the shape as a suffix.
 """
 ```